 Who TaxAct Is For

-TaxAct is also fit for those who don’t need as many extra features.
+TaxAct is a particularly good fit for those who have simple returns and don’t need many extra features.
 It’s known as a no-nonsense tax service – it isn’t the fanciest one out there, but it gets the job done.
 The interface is clean and straightforward.
-But the drawback is that other services offer more educational tools and features that can make the filing process slightly more helpful.
-So if you’re a first-time filer, things can get confusing if you’re unfamiliar with the field.

 What’s the Catch?

 In addition, TaxAct isn’t the fanciest service out there.
-Its interface is user-friendly and makes it easy to input information, but it can appear a bit plain.
-To compare, TurboTax has an interview approach of filing your taxes – you answer straightforward questions and it does all the calculations for you.
-TaxAct uses this approach as well, but not as interactive as TurboTax.
+Its interface is user-friendly enough that it’s easy to input information, but it can appear a bit plain.
+It uses an interview approach, like other filing services, but is not as interactive as some other services.